SparkCalcSparkCalc

 Space Travel Time Calculator

-How long would it take to walk to the Moon?
-Or fly to Mars at rocket speed?
-This calculator shows travel times to various space destinations at different speeds.
-From walking pace to the speed of light, discover just how vast our solar system really is.
-The distances used are average values, as planets are always moving in their orbits.
+How long would it take to walk to the Moon or fly to Mars at rocket speed?
+This calculator shows travel times to several space destinations at speeds ranging from walking pace to the speed of light.
+It uses average distances because planets are always moving in their orbits.

 Share Link: